Satisfactory Academic Progress (SAP)

 - Credit hours for courses for which an incomplete or deferred grade is granted will not count as hours completed but will count towards hours attempted.

 Transfer courses accepted by Drury University are included when calculating SAP as credits attempted and credits earned.

 Academic Forgiveness will not be applicable when reviewing academic progress for financial aid eligibility.
 This includes overall GPA and SAP requirements.

 Students under academic suspension are not eligible to receive financial aid and are not eligible to appeal until they have been reinstated to the University.
 Reinstatement to the University does not guarantee financial aid eligibility or appeal approval.

 Automatic Termination of Aid Eligibility

-Students may reestablish aid eligibility and satisfy SAP requirements, by enrolling in one or more semesters, and complete the course(s) successfully without the assistance of financial aid.
-When a student's cumulative SAP progress is at or above 66.66%, they will again be eligible for aid.
+Students may also reestablish eligibility by enrolling in one or more semesters and successfully completing the course(s) without the assistance of financial aid.
+When a student’s satisfactory academic progress meets both qualitative and quantitative measures outlined in this policy and has achieved good academic standing with the University, he or she will once again become eligible to receive financial aid.